Free public data on security and defence forces

 Take our data home

 Need to use our data in your work?
-Search results, person and unit records can be downloaded along with their sources.
+Full datasets for each country on WhoWasInCommand can be downloaded in spreadsheet form.

 Use it in your language